the1thousandlines/ARC/README.md

 This fork was made to implement the manual_solve.py by Òisin and Johannes for the Programming and Tools for AI course of the NUIG.
 The problems solved were:
  * 447fd412
+ * c3e719e8
+ * 6d58a25d

+ Documentation for the code and explenations can be found in the Docstrings of these methods in src/manual_solve.py